 The Consolidated Omnibus Budget Reconciliation Act (COBRA) requires insurers to allow ex-employees to remain on their current health care plan for up to 18 months after departing their jobs.
 If that sounds like an easy win, consider that the premium typically shoots upward once your employer stops subsidizing it on your behalf.

-Still, it’s an option for gap coverage, allowing some breathing room before you find permanent coverage.
+Still, it’s an option for gap insurance policy coverage, allowing some breathing room before you find permanent coverage.
 That can be useful when you have a certain doctor or set of treatments that you need temporarily but won’t need forever.

-Just be sure to research your other options and find a long-term solution, ideally one that lets you bypass COBRA altogether.
+Just be sure to research your other options and find a long-term solution, ideally one that lets you bypass COBRA coverage altogether.